Winter Fun in Beijing⛄ LTL’s Top 9 Recommendations to Keep You Warm and Entertained

 Some of these come with a slightly higher price tag so if you’re on more of a budget, Houhai is probably the best bet for you.

-Winter in Beijing – #3 Relax at Some Hot Springs
+Winter in Beijing – #3 Soak in the Hot Springs

 Third up on our list of best things to do in winter in Beijing we have the rather more relaxing recommendation of visiting one of Beijing’s many hot spring resorts.